muxi-ai/cli/docs/plan-config-llm.md

 ℹ Used for real-time progress updates.
 Recommend a fast, cheap model.

 Common models:
-  ○ openai/gpt-4o-mini (recommended)
+  ○ openai/gpt-5-mini
-  ○ anthropic/claude-3.5-haiku
+  ○ anthropic/claude-sonnet-4.5
-  ○ google/gemini-1.5-flash
+  ○ google/gemini-2.5-flash
   ○ Other (enter)

 Or type model: _